rwtodd/Go.AppUtil/README.md

   * cross-platform cmdline globbing (/cmdline)
   * locating resources on a resource path (/resource)
   * utilities for wrapping and combining errors (/errs)
+  * functions to open a console handle and read a passowrd (/password)